Report: Expedia keeping Bellevue presence, Snapchat maker expanding in Seattle

 Expedia will keep a significant office presence in Bellevue after its upcoming headquarters move to Seattle, while the makers of Snapchat are expanding their presence in downtown Seattle, according to a new report.

-The Broderick Group, a local real estate firm that tracks office transactions, reported the leases in a quarterly report released Thursday.
+The Broderick Group, a local real-estate firm that tracks office transactions, reported the leases in a quarterly report released Thursday.
 Expedia confirmed the lease while Snap did not respond to requests for comment.

-Expedia renewed 112,400 square feet of office space in the Skyline Tower on N.E.
-4th Street in downtown Bellevue.
+Expedia renewed 112,400 square feet of office space in the Skyline Tower on Northeast Fourth Street in downtown Bellevue.
 The internet travel company has had employees there since 2011, after outgrowing its headquarters across the street.

 The lease renewal is good news for Bellevue.
 Expedia had sent shock waves through the local office market when it announced in 2015 that it was moving to the Amgen campus on the Seattle waterfront, shifting at least 3,000 employees across Lake Washington in 2019.